Introduction

 What It Is Used For

-- A combination of peppermint, fennel, caraway, and wormwood may have a soothing effect on the intestines and can be useful for indigestion, heartburn, and Irritable Bowel Syndrome (IBS).
+- Digestive Health: A blend of fennel with peppermint, caraway, and wormwood may help ease symptoms of indigestion, heartburn, and Irritable Bowel Syndrome (IBS).

-- Fennel is considered a purported antidote to poisonous herbs, mushrooms, and snakebites.
+- Antidote: Traditionally considered effective against poisonous herbs, mushrooms, and snakebites.

-- Tea made from crushed fennel seeds has been used as an eyewash.
+- Eyewash: Tea made from crushed fennel seeds can be used as an eyewash.

-- Powdered fennel is said to repel fleas from kennels and stables.
+- Flea Deterrent: Powdered fennel is known to repel fleas in kennels and stables.

 How It Is Used

-- All parts of the plant are used for flavoring; the stalks can be eaten as a vegetable, and the seeds are traditionally used as a carminative.
+- All parts of the plant are utilized for flavoring; the stalks can be consumed as a vegetable, and the seeds are traditionally used for their carminative properties.

 What the Science Says

-- There is a lack of clinical evidence to support the use of fennel for any specific medical indication.
+Currently, there is insufficient clinical evidence to support the efficacy of fennel for specific medical indications.

 Side Effects and Cautions

-- Fennel is not recommended for small children and should not be used for prolonged periods.
+Fennel is not recommended for small children and should not be used for prolonged periods.
+There is limited information regarding its safety and effectiveness during pregnancy and lactation, so it is advisable to avoid use during these times.